Log in

 PROGRAM PARTICIPANT RESPONSIBILITIES:

-• Animal Care Priority: Chicks are your responsibility! if health/mobility issues are not immediately disclosed, you are subject to being refused fertile eggs in the future.
+• Animal Care Priority: Chicks are your responsibility!
+If health/mobility issues are not immediately disclosed, you are subject to being refused fertile eggs in the future.
 The welfare of the chicks and developing embryos is the highest priority.
 Participants must demonstrate appropriate and consistent care before and after hatching.

 • Program Conduct: Participants are expected to be patient, respectful, and cooperative.
 Please note that program procedures and requirements are subject to change as the program continues to develop.